survivejs/site/posts/88-survivejs-webpack-20-results-errata.md

 * Fixed a typo at the *Glossary*. `an a` &rarr; `a`.

+## 2.0.9

+* Recommended `cheap-module-source-map` over `cheap-module-eval-source-map` since it's a more stable option.
+* Included naming to `import()` syntax given that's supported now.
+* Dropped `devServer.open: true` bit as redundant.
+* Noted that CSS Modules work with purify if you use a whitelist.

 ## Conclusion

 There's still a [lot of touring](../euro-tour-2017) to be done so things will move slower than usual.
 That said, I'll try to get most out of this experience and convert that into something good.
 Traveling is good for ideas.